 I swatched Sugar Rosé (left) and Sugar Plum (right) side-by-side because I thought they were the most similar in terms of sheerness.
 They might look a little similar in the swatches but the difference in color is much more noticeable on the lips–or at least on my lips, which aren’t very pigmented on their own.
 The degree in which it will show on your lips will vary due to your own lips’ natural pigmentation.

 If you are in search of a similar shade but with more opacity, try the newly released Sugar Berry–based on reviews I’ve seen, it’s a bit more berry-pink and definitely packs more of a pigmented punch.
 Sugar Coral is also one of the more pigmented ones–as is Sugar Honey (which has the most “lipstick-y” feel due to the texture which is just a touch more creamy rather than balmy.
 It is by far my favorite shade).
 And of course, the original Sugar balm is clear.

 Overall, I’m quite a happy camper and am so glad I finally got around to trying this shade.
 Though I haven’t tried all of them, I’ve tried enough to safely say that this whole line is a knockout!
-They might be pricey for “just a lip balm” (as I’ve heard many people refer to them ), but I think the luxe packaging, luscious formula, and lovely shades make these the crème de la crème of tinted balms.
+They might be pricey for “just a lip balm” (as I’ve heard many people refer to them :P), but I think the luxe packaging, luscious formula, and lovely shades make these the crème de la crème of tinted balms.
 Sugar Plum has become one of my most reached-for balms, and that’s saying a lot when you’re a tinted balm-hoarder like me.

 »»Pricing: $22.50/0.15 oz.
 (4.3 g.)